HTTP5214-Winter2023/Pluto/DanyalChatha.md

 - I missed last class due to some unforseen circumstances
 - Feel a little bit behind
 - don't know if I can do this independent or if I have to join a team.

+## Feb 2nd

+Last time, I worked on {Joining team pluto and figuring out what I wanted to code}.

+Today, I'm going to work on {Research how to build a tally tracker using HTML/CSS/JS for a chess rilvary within my family. }.

+Here's a list of stuff that's blocking me from moving ahead with my work:

+- Nothing is blocking me at this moment.